-- The USAC insurance policy coverage begins on the group departure date listed on the program calendar and ends approximately two days after the program end date.
+- The USAC Insurance policy coverage begins upon departure from the U.S. but not more than two days prior to the program start date.
 The option to purchase travel insurance for additional time is available for students who wish to travel before or after the program dates.
-Please contact firstname.lastname@example.org or call 203-399-5509 for more information.
+Please contact email@example.com or call 203-399-5509 for more information.

 - Student housing will be professionally cleaned prior to move-in.

-- Students will sign a Program Agreement and view COVID-19 webinar before departure.
+- Students will sign a Program Agreement and view a health and safety webinar before departure.

 - Students will have access to advising and information regarding health/safety before departure from their Program Advisor and the Health and Safety Team.

 - Students will be encouraged to explore local area rather than travel away from the host country.

 - Failure to follow laws, rules, and set procedures will result in disciplinary action, which may include removal from the program.

 Communication Plan - Illness or Health & Safety Incident